-To make sure Economy 7 is right for you, we recommend that you have electric storage heaters to heat your home, and use an immersion heater for your hot water.
+To make sure an Economy 7 tariff is right for you, we recommend that you have electric storage heaters to heat your home, and use an immersion heater for your hot water.

-Here are our top tips to help you to get the most out of Economy 7:
+Here are our top tips to help you get the most out of an Economy 7 tariff:

 - Heat your water economically overnight by using an immersion heater with a timeswitch controller